psaikido/hugle.uk/pages/suttas/mn/000-index.md

 The Middle Length Discourses

-This is a selection and precis of the Suttas I found interesting
+This is my selection and a few notes on the Suttas I found interesting with links to the full text.